SuperHero2010/wheres-my-editor/README.md

 # Building
 ## Setup
-In "wheres-my-editor-1.0.0-windows.zip", there is available to build "WME" so just download "Git" and enter the command below.
+In "wheres-my-editor-1.0.0-windows.zip, "wheres-my-editor-1.0.1-windows.zip and wheres-my-editor-1.0.2-windows.zip" there is available to build "WME" so just download "Git" and enter the command below.

 run